PBS National Program Funding Standards and Practices

 PBS and its member stations believe that children are a special audience with fewer critical skills and greater vulnerability with respect to televised messages.
 In addition, public television has a special place in the minds of the public with respect to children's programming.
 Therefore, every effort must be made to avoid even the possibility that children are being exploited by public television programs, including the underwriting credits.

-These special rules are intended to provide guidance on underwriting credits that are directed to children and that involve brands and products that may be especially appealing to young viewers (such as foods, beverages and toys).
+These special rules are intended to provide guidance on underwriting credits that are directed to children and involve brands that may be especially appealing to young viewers (such as foods, beverages and toys).
 These are the kinds of credits that will most often raise concerns about the commercial exploitation of young viewers.

 These rules are not meant to prohibit conventional underwriting credits on children's programs where the message is clearly targeted to an adult audience and the product or service is of little interest to the young viewer.
 Each case will be evaluated on its individual merits.

 Underwriting credits designed and intended to be appealing to audiences under twelve (12) years of age must comply with the following rules.
-These rules may also apply to special versions of children's programs distributed by PBS in other dayparts.
+These rules may also apply to special versions of children's programs distributed by PBS in other day parts.

 - As in all cases, the credit must identify the underwriter in the manner described in RULE 1(A) above.
 The credit may also include a brief, generic, value-neutral description of the underwriter's product or service.